 Contactless payments similarly saw average monthly volume and dollar amounts grow 40 percent and 61 percent respectively in the 2nd half of the year compared to the 1st half.

 2nd Half of 2020

-Monthly Mobile Wallet Transaction Volume
+Monthly Mobile Wallet

 "It's clear that digital payments aren’t going away, even when the pandemic recedes.
 Members are integrating these tools into their daily lifestyles.
 Before the pandemic, some members might have felt anxiety about pulling out their phone or a contactless card at the point-of-sale; now they’re gaining more confidence and that’s leading to increased usage.”

-Beth Phillips CO-OP Director of Strategic Portfolio Growth
+Co-op Director of Strategic Portfolio Growth

 Integrate the digital solutions your members expect